 This means you can DINE IN*** on Thursday's for Karaoke Dinner (more below) AND Friday's from 5-7 pm for our fantastic Fish & Chips.
 Plus, our TAKEOUT option will continue.

-NOTE: Due to the COVID-limited number of tables, ***dine-in reservations and take-out orders must be made on FRIDAY from 2-6 pm at the numbers below.
+NOTE: ***Dine-in reservations and take-out orders must be made on FRIDAY from 2-6 pm at the numbers below.

 Only $12 (CASH ONLY) for a delicious meal of Haddock and fries!
 More info HERE.